manylabs/flow-ble/BLE-design.md

 ## Other Changes Recommended for the Deployment and Data Flow

-Since Web BTE supports discovery, manylabs dataflow setup can be simplified by allowing manylabs browser UI to perform the discovery of rpi, then saving it in the configuration.
+Since Web BLE supports discovery, manylabs dataflow setup can be simplified by allowing manylabs browser UI to perform the discovery of rpi, then saving it in the configuration.
 Another feature could be to make manually inserting PIN on the server after running flow on rpi for the first time un-necessary.